vinyar/chef_win_reboots/reboot_demo/README.md

 > Using 'raise' to elegantly end the chef run immediately and reboot.
 > Will still run report handlers at the end.
 > Handlers are skipped if you forcibly terminate the chef run.
-> In this scenario node will not be saved because raise exits the chef run.
-If state needs to be captured, use node.save.
+> In this scenario node will not be saved because 'raise' exits the chef run.
+If node state needs to be captured, use node.save.

 * Pattern 6 - using reboot resource
 > Introduced in chef-client 12.x.x